 - EFNA European Federation of Neurological Association (Heather Clark, Donna Walsh)

-- ECDA European Association of Chronic Diseases Patients (Benedicte Faure)
+- ECDA European Chronic Disease Alliance (Benedicte Faure)

 - EASPD European Association of Service Providers for Persons with Disabilities (Luk Zelderloo)